The total cost of the PLC Program is $1800. There are two payment options.

 Contact a Program Consultant toll-free at 1-866-279-0255 to help you decide which program will best fit your needs.

-Upon successful completion of each of the Electronics, Electromechanical, Robotics, PLC or PLC Technician II Programs a Certificate of Completion will be issued by Mount Wachusett Community College
+Upon successful completion of each of the Automation, Electronics, Electromechanical, Electric Vehicle, Robotics, PLC or PLC Technician II Programs a Certificate of Completion will be issued by Mount Wachusett Community College

 To receive a tuition refund, a student must provide the Distance Education Support Services Center with a written Request to Withdraw letter no later than ten business days after receiving the module materials.
 There will be a $20 administration fee charged, per module, to process the refund.